hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Incorrect password when trying to import

-If you forgot the password for client config files, you may [export configuration for the IKEv2 client](#export-configuration-for-an-existing-client) again.
+If you forgot the password for client config files, check file `vpnclient.p12.password` in the same folder (if exists).
+Alternatively, you may [export configuration for the IKEv2 client](#export-configuration-for-an-existing-client) again.

 Ubuntu 18.04 users may encounter the error "The password you entered is incorrect" when trying to import the generated `.p12` file into Windows.
 This is due to a bug in `NSS`.
 Read more [here](https://github.com/hwdsl2/setup-ipsec-vpn/issues/414#issuecomment-460495258).
 As of 2021-01-21, the IKEv2 helper script was updated to automatically apply the workaround below.
 <details>